stsrc/reminder/README.md

 # Reminder - Linux module

 Module which presents some message on time of kernel reboot or shutdown.
-Message can be entered in time of module insertion or later, by writing string to device node from user space.
+Message can be entered during module insertion or later, by writing string to device node from user space.